 Depending on the type of company you are starting, there may be a lot of other contracts to think about, but these are a few basic ones that any startup should take into consideration.

 Additionally, all startups should implement a process to manage their contracts from the outset.
-Preferably, establish a secure contract repository and at the minimum set alerts for important dates- it's much easier to set a process and take control when you have 10 contracts.
+Preferably, establish a secure contract repository (or scale to a more complex contract lifecycle management software for more transparency and control) and at the minimum set alerts for important dates- it's much easier to set a process and take control when you have 10 contracts.
 If you want until you have 1,000, the task of organizing them becomes much more daunting.

 The Buyer's Guide to Contract Management Software